software-t-rex/monospace/docs/monospace/config/index.md

 It is preferred to use monospace create/import/externalize/remove commands to edit projects settings.
 But it can be sometimes useful to edit it manually, if you know what you are doing.
 It is a Key=value pair object with relative path to projects from the root of your monospace as keys, and associated repositories URL as values.
+It can't be "root" as this is a reserved word for the monospace root project.

 The repository URL can take following values:
 - "internal" for projects that use the monospace root repository